bbauska/Coursera-Bootstrap/readme.md

 Right after that, let me introduce another div, that the classes column sm and column sm-3 and close off that div there.

-Right now we\'re going to leave the second div empty.
+Right now we&apos;re going to leave the second div empty.

-I\'m going to fill in the table into the first div here and then we\'ll take a quick look at the table after I add in the code for the table.
+I&apos;m going to fill in the table into the first div here and then we&apos;ll take a quick look at the table after I add in the code for the table.

 Here I have listed in the code for the table.

-Let\'s take a quick look at the table and then we\'ll come back to discuss this code here.
+Let&apos;s take a quick look at the table and then we&apos;ll come back to discuss this code here.

 Going to our About page that we already have been working on from